BBMRI-ERIC/csv2cbio/README.md

 A arbitrary CSV convertor to cBioPortal-compatible csv study set.
 It is using the **offline study import** for cbioportal docker deployment.
 This importer expects cbioportal usage with docker compose, and uses this to automate study validation & import.

+Python, Poetry, and Linux or WSL subsystem required.

 ## How to Setup
 > [!IMPORTANT]